firesurfer/rclcs/README.md

 For windows you need to use the `WindowsAssemblyLoader` as main method and replace the line inside the `StartMain(string[] args)` function with your own start function.

+For starting your own project see [starting your own project](doc/StartingOwnProject.md)

 ## What works at the moment